metio/terraform-provider-k8s/docs/data-sources/dataprotection_kubeblocks_io_backup_policy_v1alpha1_manifest.md

 - `match_expressions` (Attributes List) matchExpressions is a list of label selector requirements.
 The requirements are ANDed. (see [below for nested schema](#nestedatt--spec--backup_methods--target--service_account_name--match_expressions))
 - `match_labels` (Map of String) matchLabels is a map of {key,value} pairs.
 A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is 'key', the operator is 'In', and the values array contains only 'value'.
 The requirements are ANDed.
 - `strategy` (String) Specifies the strategy to select the target pod when multiple pods are selected.
-Valid values are: Any: select any one pod that match the labelsSelector.  - 'Any': select any one pod that match the labelsSelector. - 'All': select all pods that match the labelsSelector.
+Valid values are:  - 'Any': select any one pod that match the labelsSelector. - 'All': select all pods that match the labelsSelector.
+The backup data for the current pod will be stored in a subdirectory named after the pod.

 <a id="nestedatt--spec--backup_methods--target--service_account_name--match_expressions"></a>
 ### Nested Schema for `spec.backup_methods.target.service_account_name.match_expressions`